CasparKielwein/Aaargh/Races.md

 * Damage becomes d10

 ##### Lvl 3: Healing breath
-* allies in blast heal (how much?)
+* Allies in blast heal (how much?)
 ##### Lvl 3: explosive breath
-* dragon breath becomes range burst 1
+* Dragonbreath becomes range burst 1
-* requires focused breath
+* Requires focused breath
 #### Lvl 4: Powerful breath
-Add one die to the damage dealt by drangbreach
+Add one die to the damage dealt by Dragonbreath
 #### Lvl 4: Burning Breath
-Targets hit by Deagonbreach suffer 10 Ongoing Damage of the chosen elemental type.
+Targets hit by Dragonbreath suffer 10 Ongoing Damage of the chosen elemental type.

 Feats:
 # Arcane breath
-* Dragon Breath counts as magic attack, can be used with implement
+* Dragonbreath counts as magic attack, can be used with magic implements.

 ## Minotaur